ir-nlp-csui/saltik/README.md

 No split.

 ## Changelog
-* 2023-08-31 v1.0
+* 2023-09-01 v1.0
   * Initial dataset

 ## Acknowledgments
-* Saltik v1.0 was built by Hanif Arkan Audah for his bachelor thesis at the Faculty of Computer Science, Universitas Indonesia in 2023.
+* SALTIK v1.0 was built by Hanif Arkan Audah for his undergraduate thesis at Faculty of Computer Science, Universitas Indonesia in 2023.

 <!-- ## References